-Once your wallet is linked you can choose which tokens you’d like to exchange.
-The 1inch Exchange will display a comparison chart showing the exchange rates from various linked DEXs.
+Once your wallet is linked, you can choose which tokens you’d like to exchange.
+In addition, the 1inch Exchange will display a comparison chart showing the exchange rates from various linked DEXs.

 Step 3: Swap Tokens

-The token swap has a number of parameters you can choose from.
+The token swap has several parameters you can choose from.
 It will allow for a market order or a limit order, and you can choose to execute the order for the maximum return or for the lowest gas price.
-In either case it will show you your exchange rate, the USD value, and the anticipated fees for the exchange.
+In either case, it will show you your exchange rate, the USD value, and the anticipated fees for the exchange.

-You’ll next need to unlock the token and you can either unlock just for this exchange, or you can choose the Infinity Unlock option.
+You’ll next need to unlock the token, and you can either unlock just for this exchange or choose the Infinity Unlock option.
 The former is more expensive in the long run, but it is also potentially more secure.

-Once the tokens are unlocked you can go ahead and confirm the swap by clicking the “Swap Now” button.
-You’ll be presented with all the details of the swap and will be asked to confirm it once again.
-And then finally you’ll need to approve the transaction in your wallet and it will be sent to the blockchain.
+Once the tokens are unlocked, you can confirm the swap by clicking the “Swap Now” button.
+Next, you’ll be presented with all the swap details and asked to verify them once again.
+And then finally, you’ll need to approve the transaction in your wallet, and it will be sent to the blockchain.

 1inch Infinity Unlock

-I’ve mentioned the Infinity Unlock feature a number of times, so now might be a good time to look at it in more detail.
-Basically it gives the platform permission to spend a specific token forever, meaning you won’t have to spend gas to unlock the token again in the future.
-While it is a savings on transaction fees, it could potentially be dangerous if a hacker finds a way to exploit it in the future.
-The basic Unlock feature is more expensive in the long-run, but also more secure.
+I’ve mentioned the Infinity Unlock feature several times, so now might be a good time to look at it in more detail.
+Basically, it gives the platform permission to spend a specific token forever, meaning you won’t have to spend gas to unlock the token again in the future.
+While it is a saving on transaction fees, it could potentially be dangerous if a hacker finds a way to exploit it in the future.
+The basic Unlock feature is more expensive in the long-run but also more secure.

 1inch Liquidity Pools

-The original liquidity pools for 1inch were on the Mooniswap portal which was based on the Uniswap model.
-More recently the Mooniswap portal has been deprecated and has been rebranded 1inch Liquidity Protocol and moved to 1inch Exchange.
+The original liquidity pools for 1inch were on the Mooniswap portal, which was based on the Uniswap model.
+More recently, the Mooniswap portal has been deprecated and rebranded 1inch Liquidity Protocol and moved to 1inch Exchange.

-You can find the 1inch Liquidity Protocol pools by navigating to the DAP tab on the exchange website, and then going to the Pools tab in the left sidebar.
-Those who may have had liquidity remaining on Mooniswap were able to remove that liquidity and move it to the 1inch Liquidity Protocol.
+You can find the 1inch Liquidity Protocol pools by navigating to the DAO tab on the exchange website and then going to the Pools tab in the left sidebar.
+Those who may have had liquidity remaining on Mooniswap could remove that liquidity and move it to the 1inch Liquidity Protocol.

-Note that not all of the pools are included in the 1inch farming, so if you are interested in staking your LP tokens to earn 1INCH token you should choose liquidity pools such as 1INCH-ETH, 1INCH-USDC and 1INCH-DAI.
+Not all pools are included in the 1inch farming, so if you are interested in staking your LP tokens to earn 1INCH tokens, you should choose liquidity pools such as 1INCH-ETH, 1INCH-USDC and 1INCH-DAI.

 Adding Liquidity to Pools

-If you’ve worked with any AMMs before you know all about adding liquidity, and the 1inch pools aren’t different.
+You know all about adding liquidity if you’ve worked with any AMMs before, and the 1inch pools aren’t different.
 You start by connecting your wallet if it isn’t already connected.
-After that you’ll navigate to the Pools section of the portal, which is under the DAO tab.
-There you’ll see all of the available liquidity pools, including how much liquidity is in them, and the APY they are currently yielding.
+After that, you’ll navigate to the Pools section of the portal under the DAO tab.
+There you’ll see all of the available liquidity pools, including how much liquidity is in them and the APY they are currently yielding.